brunofacca/zen-rails-security-checklist/README.md

 certificate.
 Be sure to use the strongest (yet widely compatible) protocols and cipher suites, preferably with Ephemeral Diffie-Hellman support.
 *Mitigates multiple SSL/TLS-related attacks such as BEAST and POODLE.*
+The  [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) can give you some suggestions.
 - [ ] Consider rate-limiting incoming HTTP requests, as implemented by the [rack-attack](https://github.com/kickstarter/rack-attack) and [rack-throttle](https://github.com/dryruby/rack-throttle) gems. *Mitigates web